dalibo/pev2/README.md

 npm run build
 ```

-Application is built in the `dist` directory.
+Application is built in the `dist-app` directory.
 This application is standalone
 and doesn't require a backend.

 You can run this simple web app using any web server.